 Tapioca balls are made from tapioca starch extracted from the cassava root.
 Cassava is a starchy, tuberous vegetable that grows extensively in tropical and subtropical regions (including Taiwan – the place where bubble tea originated).
 People from developing regions consider it to be an affordable caloric source.

-Tapioca flour is typically mixed with boiling water and brown sugar to make tapioca pearls.
+Tapioca starch (flour) is typically mixed with boiling water and brown sugar to make tapioca pearls.
 After some time, the mixture develops a kneadable consistency that can be sliced and rolled to a circular shape, granting it its signature shape.
 Tapioca starch can easily be found from online retailers such as Amazon:

 Nutritional Value of Tapioca Pearls